adriandolha/cloud-demo/lorem-ipsum-eks/README.md

-# Lorem Ipsum app to collect and monitor pacients data.
+# An application to generate random books and see some reports.
-An application to prove architectural concepts:
+The application is actually used as a technical playground to prove architectural concepts:
 * architecture styles: serverless, microservices
 * cloud: aws, azure
 * api gateway